ProxeusApp/proxeus-core/README.md

 ### Security Issues

-If you find a vulnerability that may affect live or testnet deployments please DO NOT file a public issue - send your report privately to info@proxeus.org
+If you find a vulnerability that may affect live or testnet deployments, please DO NOT file a public issue - send your report privately to info@proxeus.org

 ## License